Software Architecture Overview#

 The Storage provides an API to store and retrieve elements of the graph, such as directory structure, revision history, and their respective metadata.
 It relies on the Object Storage service to store the content of source code file themselves.

 Both the Storage and Object Storage are designed as abstractions over possible backends.
-The former supports both PostgreSQL (the current solution in production) and Cassandra (a more scalable option we are exploring).
+The former supports both PostgreSQL (the former solution in production) and Cassandra (a more scalable option, now used as main backend in production).
 The latter supports a large variety of “cloud” object storage as backends, as well as a simple local filesystem.

 Journal#